Bhavikhpatel/Smart-Personal-Expense-Tracker/README.md

 5.  **Download Report:** Click the "Download Expense Report" button at the bottom to save all your data to a `expense_report.csv` file.

 ---

-## 📄 License

-This project is open-source.
-Feel free to fork, modify, and distribute it.
-If you choose to add a license, the [MIT License](https://opensource.org/licenses/MIT) is a great option.
-Use code with caution.
-Markdown